nicholas-stoll22/text-automation-bot/README.md

 # text-automation-bot:

-SMS bot that automates goodnight/goodmorning texts using Twilio's REST API and the Python scheduling library.
+SMS bot that automates goodnight/good morning texts using Twilio's REST API and the Python scheduling library.

 <br>